vergoh/vnstat-docker/README.md

 - `--network=host` is necessary for accessing the network interfaces of the Docker host instead of being limited to monitoring the container specific interface
 - `--privileged` may need to be used if the date within the container starts from 1970
   - The proper solution would be to update libseccomp2 to a more recent version than currently installed
-- The http server port can be modified using the `HTTP_PORT` environment variable as shown in the example above
-- The http server bind IP address can be modified using the `HTTP_BIND` environment variable as shown in the example above
+- The http server binds by default to all interfaces using the port specified with the `HTTP_PORT` variable.
+As `--network=host` needs to be enabled, the usual Docker port mapping with `-p` or `--publish` isn't available with this container.
+Visibility of the http server can be restricted using firewall rules or binding the http server to a specific IP address using the `HTTP_BIND` variable.
+Localhost access can be enforced by setting `HTTP_BIND` as `127.0.0.1`.
   - See the full list of available environment variables below
 - Image output is available at `http://localhost:8685/` (using default port)
 - Json output is available at `http://localhost:8685/json.cgi` (using default port)